 NB: The itinerary below can be subject to change depending on weather conditions and cabin availability.
 For example, the order of accommodation used during the tour may change.

-Arrival at Kuusamo airport or bus station.
-Transfer meets Finnair flight AY487 from Helsinki arriving 20.25.
-Guests arriving by bus should arrive no later than 20.45 (though available bus connections will probably arrive earlier, around 18.00).
+- All tour dates: Arrival at Kuusamo airport or bus station.
+Transfer meets Finnair flight AY497 from Helsinki arriving 21.30.
+Guests arriving by bus should arrive no later than 21.30 (though available bus connections will probably arrive earlier, around 18.00).
 You will be met for transfer to Hossa (approx 1 hour).
 Here you will stay for the first three nights at a comfortable cabin situated next to a lake in a popular hiking area.

 You local guide will give you a brief introduction to snoeshowing techniques and you are ready to start your first day exploring the border with Russia.
 The first few kilometres take you to a narrow gorge and then over lakes until you reach the edge of Finland and follow the border for a couple of kilometres south.
 After a day's snowshoeing you can spend the evening relaxing and a lakeside sauna is available.